 Madoka's body during the last part of it, dear Lord.
 She goes into the freaking fetal position while begging Kyubey to stop talking.
 By the end she moves out of the fetal position, places her head back and her body goes limp.

-"You don't feel sorry for cows, do you?"
+"Do you feel any guilt or remorse for the livestock you consume?"
 Then they show quick shots of farm animals in pens, done in that creepy "stained glass" art style.